FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization: Conclusion, Limitations, and Broader Impact

-In this paper, we have proposed a novel heterogeneous FL framework \system, reducing the communication cost and training overhead for the devices.
-By incorporating the low-rank decomposition approaches, \system improves the performance of the server model and client models under various heterogeneous settings.
+In this paper, we have proposed a novel heterogeneous FL framework \system, which reduces the communication cost and training overhead for the devices.
+We provide a convergence guarantee for our heterogeneous FL framework.
+By incorporating low-rank decomposition approaches, \system improves the performance of the server model and client models under various heterogeneous settings.
 The efficiency of our method can be further improved by combining other efficient FL optimizers.
 Comprehensive experiments and analyses verify the effectiveness of our proposed approach when compared with the state-of-the-art baselines.
+One limitation of \system is that the computation overhead of matrix decomposition is very expensive, though the computation is performed on the server, it is still a burden for the server to perform model factorization at each communication round.
+A future direction is to use a more efficient model decomposition method for \system.
+We do not see any negative societal impacts of our work while using our method in practice.